-- (a) for development under a development permit other than development to which paragraph (c) applies-the assessment manager giving the permit or any concurrence agency for the application, each for the matters within their respective jurisdictions; or - (b) for assessable development not covered by a development permit-an entity that would have been the assessment manager or a concurrence agency for the permit if a development application had been made, each for the matters that would have been within their respective jurisdictions; or - (c) for assessable development for which a private certifier has been engaged to perform the functions of a private certifier under chapter 5, part 3-the private certifier or the local government; or
+- (a) for development under a development permit other than development to which paragraph (c) applies-the assessment manager giving the permit or any concurrence agency for the application, each for the matters within their respective jurisdictions; or - (b) for assessable development not covered by a development permit-an entity that would have been the assessment manager or a concurrence agency for the permit if a development application had been made, each for the matters that would have been within their respective jurisdictions; or - (c) for assessable development for which a private certifier has been engaged to perform the functions of a private certifier under chapter 5, part 3-the private certifier or the local government; or - (d) for self assessable development other than building or plumbing work-the local government or the entity responsible for administering the code for the development; or

-- (d) for self assessable development other than building or plumbing work-the local government or the entity responsible for administering the code for the development; or - (e) for building or plumbing work carried out by or on behalf of a public sector entity-the chief executive (however described) of the entity; or - (f) for any other matter-the local government. - "assessment manager" see section 3.1.7. - "available for inspection and purchase" see section 5.7.1. - "benchmark development sequence", for a planning scheme, means a development sequence- - (a) applying to the areas in the planning scheme where residential development is preferred over a 15 year period (or other period agreed to by the Minister); and - (b) dividing the areas into 3 successive 5 year stages (or other stages agreed to by the Minister); and - (c) prepared having regard to any guidelines approved by the chief executive about the method of preparation and the contents of the sequence. - "building" means a fixed structure that is wholly or partly enclosed by walls and is roofed, and includes a floating building and any part of a building. - "building referral agency" has the same meaning as in the Standard Building Regulation 1993. - "building work" see section 1.3.5. - "capital costs", for items of infrastructure, includes the cost of planning and designing the item.
+- (e) for building or plumbing work carried out by or on behalf of a public sector entity-the chief executive (however described) of the entity; or - (f) for any other matter-the local government. - "assessment manager" see section 3.1.7. - "available for inspection and purchase" see section 5.7.1. - "benchmark development sequence", for a planning scheme, means a development sequence- - (a) applying to the areas in the planning scheme where residential development is preferred over a 15 year period (or other period agreed to by the Minister); and - (b) dividing the areas into 3 successive 5 year stages (or other stages agreed to by the Minister); and - (c) prepared having regard to any guidelines approved by the chief executive about the method of preparation and the contents of the sequence. - "building" means a fixed structure that is wholly or partly enclosed by walls and is roofed, and includes a floating building and any part of a building. - "building referral agency" has the same meaning as in the Standard Building Regulation 1993.
+194 - "building work" see section 1.3.5. - "capital costs", for items of infrastructure, includes the cost of planning and designing the item. - "certified copy", of a document, means- - (a) for a document held by a local government-a copy of the document certified by the chief executive officer of the local government as a true copy of the document; and

-&lt;sup>208 Standard Building Regulation 1993, section 5-
+194 Standard Building Regulation 1993, section 5-

-&quot;building referral agency" means a referral agency under IPA for aspects of the building work assessed against this regulation.
+[&]quot;building referral agency" means a referral agency under IPA for aspects of the building work assessed against this regulation.